chili-publish/studio-sdk/examples/sdk/aqa-typescript-auth-example/README.md

 ### Install dependencies

-First of all install the SDK with the packagemanager of your preference.
+First of all install the SDK with the package-manager of your preference.
 Both NPM and Yarn are supported.

 ```bash
 npm install